denniscollective/Resume/README.md

     "end_date": "2011-12-31",
     "title": "Agile Software Engineer",
     "skills": "[:pair_programming, :test_driven_development, :team_building, :rails, :javascript, :consulting, :agile]",
+    "description": "
-    "description": "Worked with Pivotal Labs to Develop applications for clients.
+      Worked with Pivotal Labs to Develop applications for clients.
 The clients presented many different needs such as having a team trained up, working with existing teams to refine practices and add horsepower, help prioritize a sensible course of development for the business trajectory, and glitter."
   },